-Diploma Auburndale, Brandon, Orlando and Sanford 51 quarter credit hours/40 weeks/720 Clock Hours
+Diploma Auburndale, Brandon, Orlando and Sanford 51 Quarter Credit Hours/40 Weeks

 The Medical Assisting diploma program is designed to prepare students for positions as entry-level medical assistants in a physician's office, or other medical facilities.
 This program focuses on providing instruction, through a combination of classroom, laboratory and clinical experiences, in the skills necessary to assist physicians in both the administrative and clinical duties of a medical facility.
+(720 clock hours)